MisoMosiSpy/htop_deb_test/README.md

 ### Solution

-If the launchpad is showing everything correctly wait for couple of hours.
+If the launchpad is showing everything correctly, wait for a couple of hours.